 1. Removal of Allergen and Dust

 We introduce a specific amount of test dust that contains three common types of pollen, and a blower forces the dusty air through the filter.
 When the air passes through the filter, we test it on the other side to see how much of the dust and the allergen passed through.
 We require that at least 90% of each type of pollen is captured by the filter, and we also make sure that the filter has 85% efficiency in capturing all particles of greater than 3 micrometers.

 2. Loaded Performance

 It isn’t enough to only test a brand-new filter and check if it can remove allergens and small particles.
 Over time, dust can build up on a filter, which is why you need to change it every so often.
-But before that, it is important that even when it is loaded with dust the filter can still perform well.
-We challenge the filter with and record the filter flow and the air pressure in the test duct before and after the filter.
-We make sure that the performance of a loaded does not drop by more than 20% compared to a fresh filter.
+This may lead to increased energy consumption, a differential in pressure across the filter, and decreased performance.
+It is therefore important that even when it is loaded with dust the filter can still perform well.

 Why do we test with different pollens?